BrilliantPlugins/wp-geometa/README.md

 ----
  * Where do errors go / who sees them?
 Eg. inside added_meta callback
  * Replace geoPHP with something small and focused.
 All we're using it for is GeoJSON to WKT conversion.
- * Patch dbDelta to handle spatial indexes in CREATE TABLE statements
  * Buffering is a very common operation, but it doesn't work well in EPSG:4326.
 Can we use a reverse haversine or something to determine an approximate number of degrees to buffer if given a center point and a distance?